seanphan05/Manufacturing-Process-Evaluation/README.md

 3.2.2.2	Missing value imputation

-After doing several steps to determine the absence of value in data set, we figure out that missing value is presented in this input data and need to be tackle before using.
-We used missForest approach to overcome this issue include with ggplot missing value mapping.
+After doing several steps to determine the absence of values in data set, we figure out that missing value is presented in this input data and need to be tackle before using.
+We used missForest approach to overcome this issue together with ggplot to map the missing values.

 3.2.2.3	Splitting data

-In order to exam the performance and select the model with a best fit for our data, we decide to divide the training data into 2 subsets which will be sub training and sub testing data and establish a classifier on each algorithms for comparison.
+In order to exam the performance and select the model with a best fit for our data, we decide to divide the training data into 2 subsets which will be sub training and sub testing data and establish a classifier on each algorithm for comparison.
 Which model yield the best accuracy will be used on input testing data.
 Data had been splitted with the portion of 75% for training and 25% for testing.

 3.2.2.4	Data normalization

 Both input training and testing data also need to be normalized before actually feeding into model classifier.
-We used min max method for our data set.
+We used min-max method for our data set.

 3.3	Implementation (step 3)